 If you choose the Custom installation type or the Advanced database configuration option, you can specify a different disk quota value.
-After you create the database, you can also use Oracle Enterprise Manager Database Control to specify a different value.
+After you create the database, you can also use Oracle Enterprise Manager Grid Control or Database Control to specify a different value.